johnbenedictyan/Craft-Cooking/notes.md

 password in the database to VARCHAR(30).
 Therefore the stored value would be a truncated version of the hashed password, therefore the checkpasswordhash function would not work.
 2. Fixed the user profile picture delivery system with a custom function which returns a send from directory of the picture.
+3. Jquery onclick only works for static buttons whereas the on function works for dynamically added buttons.
+Thats how i solved the bug of the recipe procedure not working